-It also deals with the issues of manners, upbringing, morality, education, and marriage in the society of the landed gentry of early 19th-century England.
+Throughout, Austen describes the personalities of the Bennet sisters and how they contend with their contemporary world in different ways.
+It’s a novel that also deals with the issues of manners, upbringing, morality, education, and marriage in the society of the landed gentry in the north of England in the early 19th-century.

 ‘Spoiler-free’ Summary of Pride and Prejudice